okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

      `The user john.doe@example.com has been added to the Okta org!`

 1. Check your ngrok inspection interface (`http://localhost:4040`).
-Each call recorded by ngrok appears in the interface, from which you can review the response body, header, and other details.
+Each call recorded by ngrok appears in the interface from which you can review the response body, header, and other details.
 See [Review ngrok inspection interface](/docs/guides/event-hook-ngrok/nodejs/main/#review-ngrok-inspection-interface).

 ### Replay the event hook